 MySQL Connector/Python enables Python programs to access MySQL databases, using an API that is compliant with the Python Database API Specification v2.0 (PEP 249).
-It is written in pure Python and does not have any dependencies except for the Python Standard Library.

 For notes detailing the changes in each release of Connector/Python, see MySQL Connector/Python Release Notes.

 MySQL Connector/Python includes support for:

 Almost all features provided by MySQL Server up to and including MySQL Server version 8.0.